- Baby Girl

 I can’t say this enough - you should be aiming for comfort and accessibility.
 Baby might look adorable in those dungarees from Aunt Sharon, and it would be great for him to be wearing them at arrivals when Sharon's there to welcome you.
 But do you really want to be fighting with 14 buttons and arm straps inside a cubicle that’s smaller than your pantry?
 Opt for clothing that is easy to change and comfortable for baby.
 The same goes for you.

 Pack a spare set of clothing in your hand luggage for yourself in case baby throws up or messes food on you.

 Depending on the age of your baby, you’ll need to bring a few things along to keep those little hands busy.
 For younger babies up to 4 months old, you should get away with a rattle and a few teething rings.
 For 5 months and upward you will need to pack a few extra toys to keep bub occupied.
 Bring some old favourites with you and consider purchasing a new toy or two for the flight.
 Snacks that are normally forbidden are also a good idea for distraction.
 Take a few small pieces of plain milk chocolate for baby to suck on during those moments when you just don’t have any more tricks in the bag.

 If you can help it, avoid flying with smaller babies during flu season.
 Planes carry a lot of people - and germs.
-Make sure your little one is up to date with all vaccinations before flying.
+Make sure your little one is up to date with all their vaccinations before flying.